citp/privacy-policy-historical/t/to/tow/towson.edu.md

 ### Questions

-If you have any comments or questions about this Privacy Statement or would like to contact a TU representative regarding privacy or your personal information, please contact [infosec@towson.edu](mailto:infosec@towson.edu).
+If you have any comments or questions about this Privacy Statement or would like to contact a TU representative regarding privacy or your personal information, please contact [infosec AT_TOWSON](https://web.archive.org/web/20191211144115id_/https%3A//www.towson.edu/SPECIAL_LINKinfosec%20AT_TOWSON).